 The synthesis of myths and stories inspires London-based artist Kay Gasei.
 He relishes the intricate aspects and intimacy that stories hold, and he utilizes an innovative approach, merging his inspiration with cultures both past and present, as well as those that are extinct.
 These entities form the underlying framework of his paintings.
 He moulds the Hellenic aesthetic — the mythical attributes derived from Greek mythology — to devise a fresh perspective in the artistic realm and to convey his narrative.

 His well-thought-out expressions are captivating, enticing the viewer to delve into the artist’s mythological universe.
 This realm is boldly distinctive, showcasing his passion for storytelling through his refined yet unmistakable brushwork.

 I’m into stories and myths.
 I like details and intimacy, which attracts me to stories because you can find little escapes

-Recently, one of his original works, titled ‘Power to the People; We Back To Do Maintenance’, sold for £6.5K as the connoisseurs swiftly acquire the rising star’s body of work.
-We manage to catch up with the artist shortly after exhibiting at The Other Art Fair to learn more about his practice, creative process and what’s next for him as an artist.
+Gasei is undoubtedly a painter to watch as he continues to hone his craft; recently, he was spotlighted as an artist to watch by The Other Art Fair‘s founder, Ryan Stainer.
+One of his original pieces, titled ‘Power to the People; We Back To Do Maintenance‘, sold for £6.5K, signalling connoisseurs’ keen interest in acquiring the rising star’s body of work.
+We managed to catch up with the artist shortly after he exhibited at The Other Art Fair to delve deeper into his practice, creative process, and plans for the future.